google/codeworld/RequirementChecker.md

 - Style constraints.  e.g., all top-level definitions must have type declarations.
 Or all lines must be 80 characters or less.

+- No warnings.
+Alternatively, no warnings of specific types.

 - Count requirements.
 There must be at least 10 defined variables.
 Or three polygons.
 Perhaps this could be accomplished with a cardinality constraint on the matching form above.